rhngit/scenographer/README.md

 ### OUTPUT_DIRECTORY

 At some point, the data is converted into CSV files to be imported into postgres.
 This is the directory for said CSV files.
 If you don't care about it, feel free to ignore.
-If it's not declared, it will create and use a temporary dictory instead.
+If it's not declared, it will create and use a temporary directory instead.

 ## Contributing